ibm-cloud-docs/EventStreams/satellite_provisioning.md

 - 6 nodes of 4 vCPU and 16 GiB memory
 - 3 nodes of 8 vCPU and 32 GiB memory

-When Event Streams provisions, the provision process will discover the 4 vCPU and 8 vCPU hosts in the satellite location and automatically assign them to the Event Streams service instance.
-If 4 vCPU and 8 vCPU hosts are not available in the satellite location as indicated above, the Event Streams provision will run until the hosts are attached to the satellite location.
-The Event Streams provision will not use other types of hosts in replacmement of what is indicated above.
+When {{site.data.keyword.messagehub}} provisions, the provision process discovers the 4 vCPU and 8 vCPU hosts in the {{site.data.keyword.satelliteshort}} location and automatically assign them to the {{site.data.keyword.messagehub}} service instance.
+If 4 vCPU and 8 vCPU hosts are not available in the {{site.data.keyword.satelliteshort}} location, the {{site.data.keyword.messagehub}} provision runs until the hosts are attached to the {{site.data.keyword.satelliteshort}} location.
+The {{site.data.keyword.messagehub}} provision does not use other types of hosts in replacmement of what is indicated above.
 {: important}

 The hosts requirement is for a single {{site.data.keyword.messagehub}} {{site.data.keyword.satelliteshort}} instance.
 If multiple {{site.data.keyword.messagehub}}